JagrutNakum/Portfolio-Site/README.md

 ## Portfolio Site

-Built my first ever Porfolio site using HTML, CSS and JS as my 4th task at #ProdigyInfotech Summer Internship.
+Built my first ever Porfolio site using HTML, CSS, NodeJS and ReactJS as my 4th task at #ProdigyInfotech Summer Internship.
 Do check it out.

 ## Projects Overview